NCSGgroup/SaGEA/README.md

 ### Creation

-SHC is used to store spherical harmonic coefficients (SHCs), contain can store one or more sets of data.
+Class `SHC` is used to store spherical harmonic coefficients (SHCs), and can store one or more sets of data.
 SHC is the object returned by `load_SHC()` at `./pysrc/auxiliary/load_file/LoadL2SH.py`, or users can also manually create it by entering the coefficients `SHC(clm, slm)`.